 City Lab Analytics: A trend amongst Smart Cities is to establish outdoor urban testbeds to demonstrate and experiment in the public with new smart city solutions.
 Bringing the experiments directly into an urban setting means faster feedback and a greater chance to come up with the right solutions to tackle the city’s challenges.
 To enable Smart Cities to track the development of their City Lab and the potential interest from outside a City Lab Analytics scenario is described.
 IoTCrawler discovers what known and unknown IoT sources are placed at the City Lab, while also tracking the activities by looking for specific KPI’s

-Examples include some of the commercial applications in basketball and mixed martial arts.
-In other variants a large number of people may provide and IoT data themselves.
-The social IoT domain is very strongly connected to (large) events in different settings and therefore has a strong relationship to the Smart City domain.
+Examples include some commercial applications in basketball and mixed martial arts.
+In other variants a large number of people may provide IoT data themselves.
+The social IoT domain is strongly connected to events in different settings and is related to the Smart City domain.

 This domain is represented by two scenarios.
 The scenarios will demonstrate how sensitive information and services provided by building management systems, which are unknown to a grid operator but operate within its grids, can be integrated in the operator’s operation and planning processes.
 IoTCrawler will allow to significantly reduce the integration effort while maintaining data privacy and security requirements of the involved entities.

 IoT aided Smart Grid Planning: This scenario demonstrates how IoT-Crawler technology can be used to enable a secure and managed access of location-specific prosumer data in the context of grid planning.
 The specific scenario will facilitate the integration of services and information provided by prosumers and other intelligent smart grid entities into the planning process of distribution system operation.